Asad935477/dtcpassdelhigovtallroute/README.md

-dtc bus pass all rou
+dtc bus pass all ro